How to Become an Actuarial Associate: Education and Career Roadmap

 Find out how to become an actuarial associate.
 Research the education requirements, and learn about the experience you need to advance your career in actuarial science.

-These professionals need a bachelor's degree with a strong backgrounds in business, statistics, math and finance.
+These professionals need a bachelor's degree with a strong background in business, statistics, math and finance.
 Additionally, written and verbal communication skills are very important.
-The following table contains the main requirements for being an actuarial associate:

 |Degree Field||Mathematics, actuarial science, business, statistics|